da5nsy/ReproducibleResearch/episodes/step2TidyFiles.Rmd

 :::::::::::::::::::::::::::::::::::::::::::::::

-#### Interview considerations

-When working with interviews, you may choose to only retain transcripts.
-However, it is also worth recording what non-verbal cues were shown.
-Is there a part of the interview where the participant expressed a strong emotion?
-Were they comfortable or nervous?
-Did they fidget a lot or laugh a lot?
-Long pauses?

-Including any personal observations alongside a video can become incredibly useful when it comes to analysis time, or to refresh your memory upon review.
-It could also be important to support your insights when writing your paper.

 # How to handle missing data

 As a project team, it is important to have a consistent way of managing missing data.

  - If data is missing from a cell, are you going to use a blank cell?
 Or a placeholder such as NA, NULL or N/A ?
-It's generally unadvisable to use zero, as this can have an effect on any calculations done in those cells.
+It's generally inadvisable to use zero, as this can have an effect on any calculations done in those cells.
  - Should the whole observation be excluded?
  - Has your methodology accounted for how to handle this scenario and any potential skewing of results?
  - When publishing, have you discussed how missing data is handled and accounted for?